 Radicalisation and Extremism - In 2010, the Government published the Prevent strategy.
-In 2015 there was a duty placed on specified authorities which includes schools to have due regard to the need to prevent people from being drawn in to terrorism.
+In 2015 and updated in 2023 there was a duty placed on specified authorities which includes schools to have due regard to the need to prevent people from being drawn in to terrorism.
 The school uses the following definition of extremism: